CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "Many basic maintenance tasks require you to edit config files.
+???+ question "Many basic maintenance tasks require you to edit config files.
 Explain ways to undo the changes you make."

     Ways to undo config file changes: